arnaudbos/eclojure/README.md

 What we have here is a thread that is busy waiting, and a waste of processor time.
-How can we make better use of our CPU avoid busy-waiting on the account's balance?
+How can we make better use of our CPU and avoid busy-waiting on the account's balance?

-We could make use of a watch function on the `acc1` ref, but it would be awkward.
+We could make use of a watch function on the `acc1` ref, but it would be awkward (try it).

 We will now revisit the previous example with stm.io's `retry` macro flavors.